Contact Us for a Free Consultation (213) 542-0979

 Typically, witnesses do not speak at sentencing hearings.
 However, as with any rule, there are exceptions.
 Many times, especially in more serious cases, the victim of the case is allowed to give a victim impact statement.
 The judge will also listen if the defendant wants to say anything or give any type of statement.
 You need to understand what happens at a sentencing hearing in Los Angeles.

-As criminal defense lawyers, we make sure to do everything we can to get you the lowest sentence possible post conviction.
+As criminal defense lawyers, we do everything we can to get you the lowest sentence possible after conviction.

 An issue that may arise is if you are convicted of two or more crimes, the judge must decide whether the sentences will run consecutively or concurrently.
 We will fight to get your sentences to run concurrently, meaning at the same time, to save some years of your life.
-There are other factors that play a role in sentencing hearings and we are ready, willing, and available to answer your questions and to be an advocate for you.
+Other factors play a role in sentencing hearings, and we are ready, willing, and available to answer your questions and advocate for you.

 What Determines Your Sentence in a Los Angeles Criminal Case?

-If you or a loved one has been charged with a criminal case in LA, obviously one of your big concerns is going to be what the sentence is going to be.
-The reason for that is because a sentence basically includes what your punishment is.
+Suppose you or a loved one has been charged with a criminal case in LA.
+Obviously, one of your big concerns is going to be what the sentence is going to be.
+The reason for that is that a sentence basically includes what your punishment is.
 In other words, are you going to go to jail?
 Are you going to go to prison?

 Are you going to be put on probation?
 Are you going to have a bunch of time suspended over your head?
 Are you going to be ordered to do classes?
 Are you going to be ordered to do Caltrans community service?
 What exactly is the punishment going to be?
 There's a whole slew of different punishments depending on the exact type of case you have.